Guam legalizes recreational use of marijuana

 People won't be able to legally purchase marijuana until regulations are developed by the new Cannabis Control Board and approved by the Legislature.

 The board has up to year to form the rules.
-The law tasks the nine-member board with overseeing cannabis testing, manufacturing and licensing.
+The law tasks the nine-member board with overseeing cannabis testing, manufacturing, licensing and packaging.

+Guam also needs a cannabis testing facility before sales can begin, Sen. Clynt Ridgell said.

+"This has been and continues to be a community issue, but the fight is not over yet," Ridgell said in a statement.
+"I invite the public to remain focused on continuing to provide input in the development of the rules and regulations by the Cannabis Control Board for safe, adult use cannabis."

 Guam voters approved medical marijuana in 2014.